-On Saturday, June 14, 2014, The Hukilau™ Villagers will spend an enchanted evening at the historic Mai-Kai!
-The night kicks off with exotic cocktails & music in the nautical Molokai Bar, then moves to the Mai-Kai’s expansive dining rooms where two dinner seatings will be held (don’t forget to make your dinner reservations by calling the Mai-Kai at 954-563-3272!) and the Mai-Kai’s famous Polynesian floor show.
-After dinner, enjoy more music and entertainment in the Mai-Kai’s back dining areas, stroll the exotic and lush outdoor gardens and visit the gift shop, The Mai Kai Trading Post.
-It’s sure to be a night to remember as part of the final Hukilau™.
+For our Saturday night main event, The Hukilau™ Villagers will spend an enchanted evening at the historic Mai-Kai!
+The night kicks off with exotic cocktails & music in the nautical Molokai Bar, then moves to the Mai-Kai’s expansive dining rooms where two dinner seatings will be held, as well as the Mai-Kai’s famous Polynesian floor show – so don’t forget to make your dinner reservations by calling the Mai-Kai at (954)563-3272!
+You can also check out the schedule for the evening by clicking HERE.
+After dinner, enjoy more music and entertainment in the Mai-Kai’s back dining areas, stroll the exotic and lush outdoor gardens and visit the gift shop, The Mai-Kai Trading Post.
+It’s sure to be a night to remember as part of the final days of The Hukilau™.

 For decades, the Mai-Kai has been considered a “Tiki temple” by mid-century and poly-pop enthusiasts and can now take claim of being named an official South Florida landmark.
 In November 2013, it became the first commercial property to receive historic designation from the city of Oakland Park, FL.
 This designation, granted by the city Historic Preservation Board, is credit to the landmark’s history and period architecture.
 The Mai-Kai is now seeking National Historic Registry status.